 The reality is that most small nonprofits don’t feel great about dedicating precious donor dollars to branding.
 A fancy logo and colors and type treatment may seem frivolous in comparison to your important work.
 However, if your goal is to grow your audience, you need to look like you’re positioned to succeed.
 A polished, clear brand helps you do that.
 This sets the tone for everything you do.
 I often advise potential nonprofit clients to scale back their websites in order to budget for improving their brand so they can meet their organization goals.

 It’s truly critical.

 I’m not saying break the bank.
 What I am saying that nearly every single time I’ve worked with a DIYed or (non-professional) volunteer or staff-created logo, color palette and type treatment, the organization has ended up deciding to invest in improved branding once they’ve seen their unrefined brand on a sparkly new website.

 While investing in a comprehensive brand strategy can be quite costly (and a lot of work on your part), there are accessible options out there if you’re trying to balance your marketing priorities.
-Our in-house graphic artist has a lightweight option that can be a great solution to help you put your best foot forward, and there are lots of other options out there.
+(Our team is always happy to connect folks to great solutions to help you put your best foot forward.)

 Sometimes, the reality is that it’s essential to keep pace with your “competition.”